 Citrus peel is full of food compounds that provide health benefits; some of which are not found in the juice or pulp.

-Peel from lemons, limes, oranges, and other citrus fruits contain antibacterial properties.
-As a result, they may inhibit the growth of Streptococcus mutans, a bacteria that causes gum infections and oral diseases.
+Peel from lemons, limes, oranges, and other citrus fruits contain antibacterial properties that may support a healthy oral environment.

 High in Antioxidants1,2,3

 Citrus peel is high in antioxidants, including D-limonene and vitamin C. In fact, the peel contains more vitamin C per ounce than the fruit.
-Studies show the ingestion of antioxidants improves your immune system, reducing the severity and duration of colds, flus, and other viruses.
+Studies show the ingestion of antioxidants supports your immune system.

-In addition, D-limonene and vitamin C are linked to reduced risk of:
+In addition, D-limonene and vitamin C are linked to the support of healthy:

-In addition to antioxidants linked to a reduced risk of heart disease, citrus peel is rich in flavonoids, hesperidin, and polymethoxylflavones, which have been shown to lower both high blood pressure and cholesterol.
-These components also have anti-inflammatory properties that help your heart function.
+In addition to antioxidants linked to heart health, citrus peel is rich in flavonoids, hesperidin, and polymethoxylflavones, which may support healthy blood pressure, cholesterol, and heart function.

 Citrus peels contain calcium and potassium, which are both needed for the cells in the body to communicate properly.
 In addition, calcium is important for building and maintaining strong bones.

-Lemon, orange, and lime citrus peels are high in fiber, which is essential for proper digestion.
+Lemon, orange, and lime citrus peels are high in fiber, which supports healthy digestion.

 Fiber also helps lower inflammation and improves metabolism.

-Research shows that D-limonene found in citrus peel helps reduce the risk of cancer.
-To go further, studies indicate that this antioxidant also prevents the formation and spread of cancerous tumors in the digestive system.
-This includes the mouth, pharynx, larynx, and stomach.
+Research shows that D-limonene found in citrus peel helps support healthy cellular function, particularly in the the mouth, pharynx, larynx, and stomach.

-Lemon peel, in particular, may help to manage blood glucose levels and contains polyphenols that help improve insulin resistance.
+Lemon peel, in particular, may help to support healthy blood glucose levels and contains polyphenols that help support healthy insulin resistance.